gloveboxes/Go-Serverless-with-Python-Azure-Functions-and-SignalR/README.md

 Change to the directory where you cloned to the project to, the change to the iothub-python-functions directory, then start Visual Studio Code.

-From Terminal on linux and macOS, or Powershell on Windows.
+From Terminal on Linux and macOS, or Powershell on Windows.

 ```bash